-Inspect your lawn to confirm Grubs are present, and determine the extent of the infestation.
-A healthy lawn can easily support a Grub population of zero to five Grubs —and possibly as many as nine per square foot.
+Inspect your lawn to confirm pests are present and determine the extent of the infestation.
+A healthy lawn can easily support a population of zero to five Grubs —and possibly as many as nine per square foot.

 Scout a lawn in late summer by digging several sections of sod 1 foot square and 2 to 4 inches deep.
-If grubs are present and feeding, you'll see them in soil.
+If Grubs are present and feeding, you'll see them in soil.
 Follow these treatment guidelines based on the number of pests present:

-While turf is lifted, grab any Grubs you see and toss them into a can of sudsy water.
+While turf is lifted, grab any of the white monsters you see and toss them into a can of sudsy water.
 Water turf after replacing it.

 Treatment: Timing Is Key

 Immature Grubs are most susceptible to pesticides while young.
-For most White Grubs this means applying pesticides while newly hatched Grubs are feeding —in mid-to late summer and early fall.
+For most this means applying pesticides while newly hatched Grubs are feeding —in mid-to late summer and early fall.